Date & time

 Please join us for the first in a new series of roundtable discussions called 'Spotlight on History', hosted by the School of Culture, History and Language.

-Dr Andy Connelly and Professor Tessa Morris-Suzuki will present on 'Memories of War in the Pacific', followed by a discussion chaired by Dr Jean Bou from the Strategic and Defence Studies Centre, Coral Bell School of Asia Pacific Affairs.
+Dr Andrew Connelly and Professor Tessa Morris-Suzuki will present on 'Memories of War in the Pacific', followed by a discussion chaired by Dr Jean Bou from the Strategic and Defence Studies Centre, Coral Bell School of Asia Pacific Affairs.

 Stori blo bikpela pait emi bilong yumi olgeta (The story of the war belongs to all of us): History and Heritage Management on the Kokoda Track, PNG

 75 years ago, battle raged between Japanese and Allied troops along the Kokoda Track over the Owen Stanley Range north of Port Moresby, in some of the worst fighting conditions of the entire Second World War.
 Historians may debate the strategic importance of the Kokoda Campaign, but the fact is that Kokoda has taken a place alongside Gallipoli in the iconography of Australian national identity, and today over 3,000 Australians walk the Track annually as a pilgrimage in homage to the qualities of Courage, Endurance, Mateship and Sacrifice enshrined in stone at the Isurava Memorial.
 Yet this is very much a Papua New Guinean story as well, with thousands being enlisted from around the former territories to serve as labourers, carriers and soldiers, and the Pacific War marking the beginning of a 30-year trajectory culminating in national independence in 1975.
 Efforts are underway to protect the remains of this history along the Track and elsewhere, and to improve knowledge, interpretation, commemoration and promotion of this priceless heritage for both residents and visitors alike.
-This seminar will explore these issues and discuss ongoing ‘military heritage management’ on and around the Kokoda Track.
+This presentation will explore these issues and discuss ongoing ‘military heritage management’ on and around the Kokoda Track.